 - renovations where the total amount of material disturbed is less than 160 square feet, less than 260 linear feet (for pipes) or less than 35 cubic feet.

 District staff will review your questionnaire to determine if the proposed project is regulated or exempt.
-The District will notify the applicant and the local jurisdiction if the project is exempt, or if the project is regulated and additional requirements apply.
+The District will then notify the applicant and the local jurisdiction if the project is exempt, or if the project is regulated and additional requirements apply.

 If a project is not exempt, before any work begins the building owner or operator must have a thorough asbestos survey performed on the project site.
 This survey must be completed by a Certified Asbestos Consultant (CAC) or Certified Site Surveillance Technician (CSST) licensed by the Division of Occupational Safety and Health (Cal/OSHA) and who has taken an EPA-approved Building Inspector course.